mallick20/mallick20.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a Data Scientist currently working in one of the leading financial services provider to sub-prime customers in the United States.
-Broadly, my current work focuses on using NLP techniques to identify and mitigate risk in customer engagement.
-Prior to this, I was working on building analytics models and strategies to improve operations.
+I am a Data Scientist currently working in one of the leading financial services provider to sub-prime customers.
+Broadly, my current work revolves around using NLP techniques on document intelligence, customer interaction to improve the overall operations and compliance process.
+One of the critical aspects I work on risk identification from customers' interaction and helping with quicket turnaround and resolve time.
+Prior to this, I was working on building analytics models and strategies to improve the business process.

+Outside of work, I have a keen interest in physics and mathematics.
+I like to watch a lot of these videos in my free time.